jhight/firestore-cli/README.md

   }
 ]
 ```
-Note that `--where` is an alias for `--filter`, if that feels more natural.
+If it feels more natural, `--where` is an alias for `--filter`.
+The two flags are interchangeable.

 Filtering on nested properties:
 ```bash